Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 • If one (1) Tier 2 condition exists and six (6) Tier 1 conditions exist, the rate will increase rate to Tier 3.

-The CSW is to provide the DCFS 149 with the supporting medical documents or other appropriate documents for completion of the medical section of the DCFS 1696.
+The CSW is to provide the DCFS 149 with the supporting medical documents or other appropriate documents for completion of the medical section of the DCFS 1696a.

 The SCI determination/redetermination can be conducted without the DCFS 149 if there is other information confirming the child’s condition, such as printouts from doctor’s visits, prescription slips/pharmacy prescription records, letter from a doctor/provider or other appropriate documentation.

-The CSW is to provide the PHN with all training documents and certifications completed by the RP that demonstrate capability of meeting the medical needs of the child/youth/NMD.
+The CSW is to provide the PHN with all training documents and certifications completed by the RP that demonstrate capability of meeting the medical needs of the child/youth/NMD, including the DCFS 6079, Medical Training Confirmation for a child who meets the definition of special health care needs.

 Resource Parent (RP) Training

-If specific medical training (e.g., use of a sleep apnea, checking insulin levels for a diabetic child, etc.) is needed by the RP, ensure the appropriate verification/certification has been obtained.
+If specific medical training from the child's provider (e.g., use of a monitor or continuous positive airway pressure (CPAP) device for sleep apnea, checking insulin levels for a child with diabetes, etc.) is needed by the RP, ensure the appropriate verification/certification has been obtained and documented on the DCFS 6079, Medical Training Confirmation for a child who meets the definition of special health care needs.

 All RPs must take training; there are no exemptions.